 Clean, renewable energy generation at community level is beneficial both to the community and the wider environment.
 By reducing dependence on fossil-fuel-based energy generation, communities can secure future energy supply, gain protection from rising fuel costs and reduce the risk of fuel poverty.
 Income from renewable projects can be used to provide benefits to the community, create jobs and promote social cohesion.

-For projects that demonstrate a good chance of securing planning permission and being implemented, the Local Energy Hubs will consider further development funding of up to £100,000 to cover more detailed investigation into the key areas of technology selection.
+For projects that demonstrate a good chance of securing planning permission and being implemented, the Local Energy Hubs will consider further development funding for any amount up to £100,000 to cover more detailed investigation into the key areas of technology selection.
 This includes securing a site (legal fees for example), environmental impact assessments, submitting planning and permitting applications and developing a business plan.